crivotz/v-ide-pathogen/README.md

 * [vim-signify](https://github.com/mhinz/vim-signify): Show a diff using Vim its sign column  .
 * [Scss_syntax](https://github.com/cakebaker/scss-syntax.vim): Vim syntax file for scss
 * [Tagbar](http://majutsushi.github.io/tagbar/): Tagbar is a Vim plugin that provides an easy way to browse the tags of the current file and get an overview of its structure
-* [Numbers](https://github.com/myusuf3/numbers.vim): alternates between relative numbering (relativenumber) and absolute numbering (number) for the active window depending on the mode you are in
 * [Searchcomplete](http://www.vim.org/scripts/script.php?script_id=474): Tab completion of words inside of a search ('/')
 * [vim-easymotion](https://github.com/Lokaltog/vim-easymotion): Vim motions on speed!
 * [gundo](https://github.com/sjl/gundo.vim/): Graph your Vim undo tree in style